Bitcoin-ABC/bitcoin-abc/contrib/macdeploy/README.md

 # MacOS Deployment

-The `macdeployqtplus` script should not be run manually.
+The `macdeployqtplus.py` script should not be run manually.
 Instead, after building as usual:

 ```bash
 ninja osx-dmg